bitwarden/contributing-docs/docs/architecture/adr/0016-decryption-in-views.md

 ## Context and Problem Statement

-Bitwarden has a couple of different models for representing data.
+Bitwarden has a couple of different models for representing data described in detail in [Data Model](../clients/data-model.md).
+In this ADR we will focus on the following two models:

 - `<Domain>` - The domain model which represents the encrypted data state.
-- `<Domain>View` - The View Model which typically represents the decrypted state of domain models.
+- `<Domain>View` - The view model which represents the decrypted state of domain models.

-Since we have two different models for representing the encrypted and decrypted state of the same _Domain_, this also means we need a way to convert between the two models i.e. encrypting and decrypting the data.
+Since we have at least two different models representing the encrypted and decrypted state of the same _Domain_, this also means we need a way to convert between the two models i.e. encrypting and decrypting the data.

 ### How it's currently being done